FuelRats/api.fuelrats.com/README.md

 1. [`nvm`](https://github.com/creationix/nvm)
 1. [`MongoDB`](https://www.mongodb.com/)
 1. [`Elasticsearch`](https://www.elastic.co/)
+  * Java

+Next, we need to make sure that MongoDB and Elasticsearch are running before starting the API.
+We've got a [handy dandy script](bin/mongo.sh) that will start Mongo as a service which should work on both Linux and Mac OS X. If you're on Windows, figure it out yourself.

-You'll also need to make sure that Elasticsearch is running before you start the API by either executing `elasticsearch` in your terminal or starting it as a service ([Windows](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-service-win.html)|[Mac OS X](http://stackoverflow.com/questions/22850247/installing-elasticsearch-on-osx-mavericks/#answer-22855889)|[Linux](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-service.html)).
+The easiest way to to get Elasticsearch running is to either executing `elasticsearch` in your terminal or starting it as a service ([Windows](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-service-win.html)|[Mac OS X](http://stackoverflow.com/questions/22850247/installing-elasticsearch-on-osx-mavericks/#answer-22855889)|[Linux](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-service.html)).

 Grab the repo: